Pacittos/Prysm-guide-to-auto-create-validators/README.md

 ```

 ## Install Go (minimum required version >= 1.13)
 Go is required in order to install the tools *ethereal* and *ethdo*.
 Install the latest version of Go.
-Currently Go 1.14.3 is used in this manual.
+Go 1.14.3 is used in this guide.
 These steps are based on the guide from https://tecadmin.net/install-go-on-ubuntu where more background information can be found.

 ```
 wget https://dl.google.com/go/go1.14.3.linux-amd64.tar.gz